 Join the Society of Women Engineers at Yale for an engineering extravaganza!
 Come learn about the different types of engineering and participate in exciting hands-on design challenges with other middle schoolers from across Connecticut.
 We also invite parents and educators to join us for a concurrent workshop, where we will provide strategies for continuing to engage your children in STEM.

 For interested parents and educators, we will also offer optional programming during the event.
-Graduate students and professional engineers will discuss strategies for nurturing students’ scientific interests in the classroom and at home.
+Graduate students will discuss strategies for nurturing students’ scientific interests in the classroom and at home.
 There will also be an optional hands-on engineering activity.

 Open to students in grades 6-8!

 Location: Sloane Physics Laboratory, Yale University

 Cost: $5 per student registration fee (if the cost is prohibitive, contact firstname.lastname@example.org for waivers); No cost for optional parent/educator programming

 Parking will be available.